MariaLahunova/KotlinKoans/README.md

 * You can solve the tasks right inside IntelliJ IDEA or Android Studio by [installing the EduTools plugin](https://www.jetbrains.com/help/education/install-edutools-plugin.html?section=IntelliJ%20IDEA) and [choosing Kotlin Koans course](https://www.jetbrains.com/help/education/learner-start-guide.html?section=Kotlin%20Koans).

-You don't need this project if you want to solve the tasks.
-Install the educational plugin or do it online.
-This project contains the task content, so please submit a new pull request if you want to contribute any changes to the existing or new tasks.
-# Kotlin-Koans-